Door Repair Handyman in Phoenix, AZ

 Strike Plate Misalignment

-Your door closes, but the latch doesn't catch in the strike plate, or it catches at an angle.
-This happens when the frame shifts — even a quarter-inch matters.
-We adjust the strike plate, re-drill if needed, and sometimes shim the hinges to bring the door into perfect alignment.
-It's a 45-minute job usually, sometimes less.
+The door closes but the latch doesn't catch the strike plate, or it catches at an angle.
+A quarter-inch shift is enough to ruin the seal.
+We adjust or re-drill the strike plate and sometimes shim the hinges to get the door dead-center.
+Usually takes 45 minutes.

 Broken or Bent Hinges

-A heavy solid-wood door puts serious weight on those three hinges.
-Over 15 years, hinges wear, screws loosen, and sometimes hinges just break.
-We've replaced countless hinges in Chandler, Ahwatukee, and around the Valley.
-The cheap brackets from Home Depot last about 18 months.
-We don't use those.
-We source solid brass or stainless steel replacements that match the original hardware finish — especially important in older homes.
+Heavy solid-wood doors put serious weight on those three hinges.
+After 15 years the screws loosen and hinges break.
+We've replaced hundreds in Chandler, Ahwatukee, and across the Valley.
+The cheap hinges from big-box stores last about 18 months.
+We use solid brass or stainless steel replacements that match your original hardware critical in older homes where the finish matters.

 Threshold and Weatherstripping Issues

 Thresholds crack.
 Weatherstripping shrinks and peels.
-Both of these let air and light leak into your home.
-In Phoenix, that's expensive in summer.
-We replace or repair both with materials rated for extreme temperature swings.
+Both let air and light leak inside.
+In Phoenix summer that bleeds money.
+We replace both with materials built to handle extreme temperature swings.

 Practical Door Maintenance Tips for Phoenix Homeowners

-You don't need a handyman to do everything.
-Here's what you can monitor yourself:
+You don't need a pro for everything.
+Monitor these yourself:

-- Check your doors in spring and fall.
+• Check your doors in spring and fall.
 Open and close every exterior door slowly.
 Does it drag?
-Does the latch catch firmly?
-Does light show around the frame?
-These are your seasonal reality checks.
+Does the latch catch tight?
+Can you see light around the frame?
+That's your seasonal check-in.

-- Listen to the hinges.
-Squeaking or creaking means the hinges are moving slightly — usually because screws have loosened.
-Tighten them with a screwdriver.
-If that doesn't work after a few months, call someone; the hinge pin might be worn.
+• Listen to the hinges.
+Squeaking or creaking means hinges are moving usually loose screws.
+Tighten them.
+If it comes back after a few months, the hinge pin is probably worn and needs replacing.

-- Watch the weatherstripping.
-Especially on south and west-facing doors.
-UV and heat degrade rubber and foam.
-If you can see daylight around the frame, it's time to replace it.
-This is usually a homeowner DIY job — weatherstripping runs about $20 to $40 per door at hardware stores.
+• Watch the weatherstripping.
+South and west-facing doors take the worst UV and heat damage.
+If you see daylight around the frame, it's replacement time.
+This is a solid DIY job.
+Weatherstripping costs $20 to $40 per door at any hardware store.

-- Don't ignore water pooling at the threshold.
+• Don't ignore water pooling at the threshold.
 After monsoon rains, look at the base of exterior doors.
-If water sits there, you've got a drainage or slope problem that needs attention soon.
+Water sitting there means you have a drainage or slope problem that needs fixing soon.

 How The Toolbox Pro Can Help

 We've been fixing doors in Phoenix's East Valley for 15+ years.
-We understand how this climate punishes doors, and we know which fixes work and which ones are band-aids.
-Whether your door is original to a 1960s ranch home or it came with your new construction subdivision house, we diagnose the actual problem, not just the symptom.
+This climate punishes doors in specific ways, and we know which fixes work and which are temporary patches.
+Whether your door is original to a 1960s ranch or came with your new subdivision house, we find the actual problem, not just the symptom.

-We'll show up, take a look, tell you what we see, and give you a straight answer about whether it's a $100 adjustment or a $600 replacement.
+We show up, look at it, tell you what we see, and give you a straight answer.
+Simple adjustment?
+That's $100.
+Needs a new door?
+That's $600.
 No guessing.
 No surprises.
-If we can fix it in 30 minutes, we'll tell you that too.
+And if we can fix it in 30 minutes, you'll hear that too.

 Frequently Asked Questions